lvanschilfgaarde/lordcephei.github.io/pages/about.md

 + **Full Potential LMTO:**   This is an all-electron implementation of density-functional theory using convolutions of Hankel functions and Gaussian orbitals as a basis set.
 This code also provides an interface to a GW package.
 It is a fairly accurate basis, and has been benchmarked against other all-electron schemes [XXX ... check with Jerome].
 You can also use Augmented Plane Waves as a basis, or a combination of the two, as described in
 [this paper](http://link.aps.org/doi/10.1103/PhysRevB.81.125117).
-The main executable code is called **lmf.**{: style="color: blue"}
+A new, highly accurate tight-binding basis will soon be available, with the moniker "Jigsaw Puzzle Orbitals" (JPO's).
-A highly accurate tight-binding form will soon be available, with the moniker "Jigsaw Puzzle Orbitals" or JPO's.
+[This page](https://lordcephei.github.io/fpintrotut.md) presents a basic tutorial for the main program **lmf.**{: style="color: blue"}.

 + **GW:** A separate package contains an all-electron implementation of the _GW_ approximation, using the full-potential package to supply a front end with single particle